1. Catalog Entry

 5) World energy/fuel supplies – Fossil fuels; nuclear fuel; other energy sources; exponential growth and its impact on fuel consumption

 and pollution production

 Lectures are designed to introduce the student to concepts in physics and application of those concepts to the solution of qualitative and quantitative problems.
 The instructor models problem solving behavior in working examples.
 Questions from the students are encouraged, both during the lecture presentation and the problem solving sessions.
 Problems assigned to the students and problems worked by the instructor are chosen, as often as possible, to illustrate technological applications of the principles involved.
 Issues raised by the interaction of science, technology and society are discussed extensively throughout the course.

 Laboratory periods are devoted to the conduct of laboratory exercises designed to illustrate concepts and encourage active involvement of the students in the exercises.
 A laboratory manual is not used; exercises are described in handouts given out each week.
 Early exercises contain specific and detailed instructions on how to proceed with the activity.
 As the year progresses, instructions become less specific and students are expected to become more and more dependent on their own problem solving ability and their own creativity.

-Student progress is measured by periodic tests, a comprehensive final examination (Physics 111 only), weekly laboratory reports in which the students analyze experimental data and provide a written report of their work, and in informal observation of student's work during laboratory sessions and individual conferences.
+Student progress is measured by periodic tests, weekly laboratory reports in which the students analyze experimental data and provide a written report of their work, and in informal observation of student's work during laboratory sessions and individual conferences.
 A homework problem is also assigned with each laboratory activity and is graded by the instructor or a laboratory assistant.